tneiman19/react-portfolio/README.md

 ## Hosting

 The portfolio website is hosted on GitHub Pages, making it easily accessible to anyone with an internet connection.
-You can visit the live website at [your-username.github.io/portfolio](https://your-username.github.io/portfolio).
+You can visit the live website at [https://tneiman19.github.io/react-portfolio](https://tneiman19.github.io/react-portfolio).

 ## Installation and Setup

 To run the portfolio website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/tneiman19/react-portfolio.git`
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd react-portfolio`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the website.